rfo909/CFT/README.md

 The colons above indicate that there is output, and in this case also input, when the code asks you to enter search term, as the line is interpreted.

-Once a line works, we name it, using the forward slash and a name.
-This creates functions.
+Once a line works, we name it, using the forward slash and a name, creating functions.

 ### Terminal window size

 When running searches, you may find that long lines wrap and mess up the screen.

 CFT needs to know the terminal windows size, to determine where to cut the lines if wrapping is off, which it is by default.
-After resizing, enter
+To get the terminal settings, enter

 ```
 $ @term